Studio news 2020 🎶

 🎹 The chart for the 30 & 40 Piece Challenge is up on the studio wall.
 There are prizes for reaching the milestones of playing 30 - 40 pieces per year.
 This is a good way to learn a variety of pieces and improve sight-reading.
 All students are encouraged to participate in this challenge.

-🎹 Congratulations to Arnav for achieving distinction at his piano exam.
-In 2020 we already have 3 students who have played 40 pieces!
-Great job!
+🎹 Congratulations to Arnav for achieving distinction at his piano exam

 Beth teaches at Ridgway school and from her home.
 Her studio is located close to Owhiro Bay School (5min drive from Brooklyn village).
 Vacancy is limited.
 Please email to register your interest. firstname.lastname@example.org

-Beth has taught piano for the past 20 years in New Zealand, Australia, Germany and England, both privately and for music foundations.
+Beth has taught piano for the past 20 years in New Zealand, Australia, Germany and England.
+She has been a teaching staff for numerous music foundations and at NZSM Victoria University.
 She can prepare students for all grade levels, including ATCL/Diploma and beyond.
 Beth is a friendly and approachable teacher for students of all ages.
 Lessons for children are reward based and fun.

 Her home studio is equipped with a Kawai grand piano and seating area.
 Parents are welcome to join in the second part of the lesson for mini performances and progress updates.
 Highlights of piano pieces played in lessons are added to the student's private collection of Performances playlist on youtube.